Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenSettings.md

 - You have a valid user account in Adyen.
 - You are assigned to both the user roles *Merchant admin role* and *Manage API credentials*
-- You are logged in to your Actindo backend.
+- You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*

 #### Procedure